forcequitOS/WeaveTouch/README.md

 Actually commented code lmao

-"Download Page" button (I simply don't need it at this time)
+"Download Page" button (I simply don't need it at this time and implementing it would be difficult compared to on the Mac)